 No one should spend a single day in jail simply because they could not afford to pay a fine or fee.
 No one should be forced to choose between buying food for their family and paying a fine or a fee.
-New York State should not be operating debtor prisons, nor should the State continue to forcibly extract money from the poorest communities to fund its court system and other reliance on mandatory fines and fees, to the detriment of their poorest citizens.
-Governor Hochul has included the elimination of parole supervision fees in her State of the State and in her budget proposal for 2023, taking a critical first step to address the harmful impact of court fines and fees.
-New York has an opportunity to build a more just society that does not pay for itself by preying on the poor.
-The End Predatory Court Fees Act is an important part of that effort.
-We urge Governor Hochul and the Legislature to support the End Predatory Court Fees Act (A.2348-B/S.3979-C) in its entirety.
+New York State should not be operating debtor prisons, nor should the State continue to forcibly extract money from the poorest communities to fund its court system and other programs.